04 June, 2025

 If you have these things... everything you will ever need will follow...
 I promise.
 In terms of spending and spending power one of the best pieces of advice I've ever been given is buy good... and own it for a long time... as far as food buy the best you can afford.
 At this point in life you have to pay careful attention to every purchase and each and every choice and decision... make notes of everything of what you spend and what you consider... and have to reconsider... someday you will tell your story of what you were able to overcome and thrive during difficult times and it could become someone's survival guide for the future.

 This is the time it's important to look at life, yourself and your situation realistically and keep your wits about you... the people who come through difficult times don't panic... it's not always easy... but trust me on this one...
 I know a little something about surviving...
 You have to start by taking back your power by reclaiming the responsibility for your life.
 You really have to demand more of yourself because time is ticking away and we have all already wasted too much time worrying about things that don't matter or may never happen... that does not mean bury your head in the sand but face everything when it needs to be dealt with... start by becoming laser focused on the things you can control.
 Nothing outside of you has power over you...you decide how you think, how you feel and do the things in your life that matter.
 Take full ownership of your life and you will become free from a lot of negativity and nonsense...
-You will become amazed at the transformation in your life when you raise the bar on who has access to you and your ideas and energy... maybe most importantly try to pay off your bills and eliminate your debt as much as possible... solvent people are not as easily manipulate... and if you can... if you know someone who needs help... don't wait for them to ask.
+You will become amazed at the transformation in your life when you raise the bar on who has access to you and your ideas and energy... maybe most importantly try to pay off your bills and eliminate your debt as much as possible... solvent people are not as easy to manipulate... and if you can... if you know someone who needs help... don't wait for them to ask.
 We were just discussing last night at dinner... we don't need anything right now besides food and shelter... but there are people who have more hungry mouths to feed than two and have less desirable living conditions... and need medication (that is facing massive tariffs too) and constant medical care... so while things are going to become increasingly difficult in the near future... they are going to be much more difficult and harder to manage for countless others... think about that and be grateful every coming day for the problems that you don't have to deal with.

 I noticed in the last few months there are a lot of dead people walking around with no empathy, emotional intelligence or good intentions... just sabotaging and manipulating others.... steer clear and don't engage; these are the people I was talking about when I said there are certain people around who are here for nothing else other than to remind us who not to become.
 The days are flying by and the sand eventually runs through the hourglass of life...There is more to life than working, paying bills and being stressed out by every single thing...take walks, get fresh air... enjoy music and laughter again... joy and happiness does not have to be expensive.